 This page should be read in conjunction with NHS England’s Summary of the legal mechanisms for administering the COVID-19 vaccine(s).

 This is the primary mechanism for the majority of deployment models.
 It can be used by a single registered healthcare professional undertaking all stages of the vaccination process, or by up to four persons undertaking different stages, as detailed in the national protocol.
 It has been introduced specifically to support the vaccination programme and is a new legal mechanism following amendment of the Human Medicines Regulations.

 Hence, the protocol allows a wider range of suitably trained and competent persons to deliver the vaccination programme.
 The operational stages of activity that can be undertaken by registered and non-registered persons, are detailed in:

-- National Protocol for Comirnaty® COVID-19 mRNA vaccine
+- National protocol for Comirnaty® 10 microgram/dose COVID-19 mRNA vaccine

 Common national protocol clarifications